phaidra/phaidra/docs/docs/api.md

 The most frequent usage of PHAIDRA API from external developers is the ingest of object(s).

-You can refer to the <a target="_blank" href="https://github.com/phaidra/phaidra-api/blob/master/public/docs/openapi.json">OpenAPI documentation of PHAIDRA API</a> on your instance under the URL /api/openapi, e.g. https://localhost:8899/api/openapi.
+You can refer to the [OpenAPI documentation of PHAIDRA API](https://github.com/phaidra/phaidra-api/blob/master/public/docs/openapi.json) on your instance under the URL /api/openapi, e.g. http://localhost:8899/api/openapi.

 If you are developing a frontend or an upload script, consider [using PHAIDRA Vue Components](#using-phaidra-vue-components) (or rather the javascripts inside) to manipulate the metadata.
 See the example [here](#using-phaidra-vue-components).